Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters

+ADTN exhibits fundamental differences from previous compression methods.
+Unlike traditional approaches that rely on explicit \R{decomposition or factorization} procedures or the insertion of matrices, ADTN directly encodes NN parameters into a deep TN and updates them through automatic differentiation techniques.
+This distinguishes ADTN from the TT-based methods and LoRA.
+By utilizing deep TN's, ADTN leverages a distinct representational power that surpasses the capabilities of shallow TN's used in the existing tensor \R{decompositions, factorizations}, and MPS/MPO methods.
+We will give more discussions later in Sec.
+4.

-We demonstrate the compression performance of ADTN on various well-known NN's (FC-2, LeNet-5~\cite{GBLADR1998LCY}, AlexNet, ZFnet, and VGG-16~\cite{VDCN14VGG16}) and datasets (MNIST~\cite{MNIST_web}, CIFAR-10~\cite{CIFAR10} and CIFAR-100).
-Note the details of NN's can be found in Appendix A. For instance, in the experiment of compressing two fully connected layers of VGG-16, we compressed about $10^7$ parameters to two ADTN's with just 424, where the accuracy of the testing set of CIFAR-10 is improved from $90.17\%$ to $91.74\%$.
-Our work implies a general way to reduce the excessive complexity of NN's by encoding the variational parameter into TN as a more compact and efficient mathematical form.
+We demonstrate the compression performance of ADTN on various well-known NN's (FC-2, LeNet-5~\cite{GBLADR1998LCY}, AlexNet, ZFnet, and VGG-16~\cite{VDCN14VGG16}) and datasets (MNIST~\cite{MNIST_web}, CIFAR-10 and CIFAR-100~\cite{CIFAR10}).
+Note that the details of NN's can be found in Appendix A. For instance, in the experiment of compressing two fully connected layers of VGG-16, we compressed about $10^7$ parameters to two ADTN's with just 424 parameters, where the testing accuracy of CIFAR-10 improved from $90.17\%$ to $91.74\%$.
+Our work implies a general way to reduce the excessive complexity of NN's by encoding the variational parameter into TN's, which serve as a more compact and efficient mathematical form.